ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 If you have your own in-house solution for measuring user engagement, the only thing you will need to integrate AMP analytics with that solution is a URL.
 This is where you will send the data.
 You can also send data to various URLs.
 For example, you can send page view data to one URL, and social engagement data to another URL.

+{% call callout('Note', type='note') %}
+If your in-house solution involves working with an analytics vendor that hasn't integrated with AMP, work with the vendor to determine what configuration information is required.
+{% endcall %}

-To send data in-house:
+To send data to a specific URL:

 1. Determine what data you want to capture and track, and [specify those details in the configuration data](#specifying-configuration-data).
-2. In the [`requests`](#requests) configuration object, specify the url(s) of where you want to send the tracking data to.
+2. In the [`requests`](#requests) configuration object, specify the type of request to track (e.g., pageview, specific triggered events) and the url(s) of where you want to send the tracking data to.

 *Example: Sending data to a URL*

-In the following example, everytime a page is visible, the trigger event fires, and sends the pageview data to a defined URL along with a random ID:
+Here's a simple example that tracks page views.
+Every time a page is visible, the trigger event fires, and sends the pageview data to a defined URL along with a random ID.

 ```html
 <amp-analytics>